Service

 port { local = 8001 }}

-- Health Checks: Ensure the target container has health checks configured for service availability
+- Health Checks: Ensure the target resource has health checks configured for service availability

 Common Issues